 First things first: you must turn off the power to the area where you’ll be working.
 Head to your home’s main electrical panel, often called a breaker box, and find the circuit breaker that controls the light switch you’re replacing.
 Flip it to the “Off” position.
 To make sure no one accidentally turns it back on while you’re working, it’s a great habit to place a piece of tape over the switch as a clear warning.
 This simple action is the most important step you can take to prevent electric shock and is absolutely non-negotiable for any DIY electrical work.

-Double-Check With a Voltage Tester
+Use a Voltage Tester to Be Sure

 Once you’ve flipped the breaker, you need to confirm that the power is truly off.
 Don’t just take the breaker’s word for it.
 This is where a voltage tester comes in.
 This handy tool is designed to detect the presence of an electrical current in wires.
 Carefully touch the probes of the tester to the wires inside the electrical box you’ll be working on.
 The tester will light up or beep if there’s still power.
 If it stays silent, you’ve confirmed the circuit is dead and it’s safe to proceed.
 This “trust but verify” step only takes a few seconds and gives you complete peace of mind.